3kh0/ext-remover/README.md

 7. go to chrome://settings/signOut

-8. click Turn off sync and personalization and then turn wifi back on go to whatever site that is extension blocked.
+8. click Turn off sync and personalization and then turn wifi back on and go to whatever site that is extension blocked.

 1. Workaround for chrome://settings/signOut if patched: If the link gets patched and you no longer see the blue button, go to `chrome://settings/resetProfileSettings` and click current settings, it'll open a blank page, on that page run
 ```js